-Elon Musk, CEO and founder of Tesla Motors, an American company that designs and sells electric automobiles and energy storage products, recently commented about the future of electric vehicles while speaking at the Cleantech Forum in San Francisco, saying, “If I were to make a prediction, I’d think there’s a good chance that it is not batteries, but super-capacitors.”
+Elon Musk, the CEO of Tesla, recently commented about the future of electric vehicles while speaking at the Cleantech Forum in San Francisco, saying, “If I were to make a prediction, I’d think there’s a good chance that it is not batteries, but super-capacitors.”

-Most electric and hybrid vehicles currently use batteries to store energy, which is later used to propel the vehicle when the driver accelerates.
-But while batteries have been a key component thus far, they have deficits when it comes to power density and lifespan.
+Most electric and hybrid vehicles currently use batteries to store energy, but while lithium-ion batteries provide the range, they have deficits when it comes to power density and lifespan.

-As a visionary, Musk’s prophetic comments that capacitors “will supersede” batteries are particularly enlightening for the supercapacitor / ultracapacitor market.
+As a visionary, Musk’s prophetic comments that capacitors “will supersede” batteries are particularly interesting for the supercapacitor market.